ata4/glrage/README.md

 # Compiling

 You'll need Visual Studio 2015 to compile the source files.
 Additionally, you will also need the ATI3DCIF.H header file from the [ATi 3D Rage Pro SDK 4.1](http://www.vogonsdrivers.com/getfile.php?fileid=497) and put it in `ragesdk/include`.
+And you will need openssl.
+You can find it precompiled for VS 2015 here: https://www.npcglib.org/~stathis/blog/precompiled-openssl/.
+Place it in the top level directory and change it's name to remove the version info (i.e. rename it to openssl).

 # License